 It's simple: lay the T-shirt down, front-side first, on a flat surface.
 Choose a side to start from, and then use one of your hands to grip the end of the sleeve and the other hand to grip the bottom of the same side's hem.
 Fold both to the center of the garment, making sure to tuck the sleeve over to the side.
 Repeat the same movement from the other side of the shirt, and then fold the shirt in half lengthwise.
 Voila!

 T-shirts may be humble, but they deserve the same level of care shown to other garments.
 To best preserve your T-shirt's shape, wash it on the cold cycle and then air-dry the T-shirt by hanging it or laying it out flat on a drying rack or towel.

 T-shirts and polo shirts run in the same circle: each is indicative of classic, laidback American style.
 The T-shirt's lack of collar makes it more casual, while the polo shirt's collar and placket make it a bit more structured.
 The combination of a polo shirt and a skirt or a polo shirt with chino pants and a blazer are each classic preppy looks that can pass for business casual attire, particularly during spring and summer.

 The T-shirt shouldn't be limited to day-off duty only.
-T-shirts can be most easily dressed up by layering under a blazer.
+Basic women's tees can be most easily dressed up by layering under a blazer.
 To do so, you'll want to select a T-shirt in a cotton/rayon blend that fits closer to the body.
-A more restrained color like black, white, grey or navy will be a bit more formal, as will V-necks.
+A more restrained color like black, white, grey, or navy will be a bit more formal, as will V-necks.

 A straight bottom hem has no side vents and falls straight, while a shaped bottom hem is curved at the waist to provide a more defined shape.